Esther Hnamte

 Esther Lalduhawmi Hnamte (born 9 June 2016) is a child singer and prodigy from Mizoram, India.
 She became a media sensation in late 2020 when her rendition of A. R. Rahman's song "Maa Tujhe Salaam" went viral.
 She became the fastest viewer-gaining artists on YouTube among the Mizo people.

 Hnamte had received recognitions such as special appreciation award from the Governor of Mizoram, and the Young Achievers Award from Dalmia Cement Bharat Limited in 2021.
 She is the youngest member of Mizo Zaimi Inzawmkhawm, which presented her its 2021 "Non-native Award" for Jana Gana Mana, a music video made with the Indian Army.

 A documentary of her life A Star is Born won the Best Documentary Award (Silver) at the Northeast Film Festival in 2023.
+In 2025, she received the YouTube Creator Awards (both the Silver Play Button and the Gold Play Button awards).
+She is a recipient of the Pradhan Mantri Rashtriya Bal Puraskar, the highest civilian award in India for children.

 Life

-Esther Hnamte is the youngest of three children of Lalrinenga Hnamte, a taxi driver, and R. Lalawmpui.
-Her family lives in Lunglei, Mizoram.
+Esther Hnamte was born on 9 June 2016 in Lunglei, Mizoram.
+She is the youngest of three children of Lalrinenga Hnamte, a taxi driver, and R. Lalawmpui.
 Her musical interest is mainly fostered by her mother, a retired soprano of the local church choir.
 Before her birth, her mother almost gave her up for abortion, upon doctor's advice, due to pregnancy complications.
-But her mother decided to go through the consequences.
-She was born with a high-pitched voice to which people at the hospital commented that she was going to be a good singer.
+It was a major concern since Lalawmpuii had lost her first born after complicated caesarian section, and her second child was also born of the same procedure.
+She already had abortion pills prescribed to her.
+Against medical advice, she decided to go through the consequences.
+Hnamte was born with a high-pitched voice to which people at the hospital commented that she was going to be a good singer.

 As a native of Mizo, Hnamte does not speak other language.
 She had to memorise Hindi and English songs by repeated singing with her friends.
 She could sing properly when she turned two years of age, and unusually good at picking tunes and lyrics.
 In one instance, she learned "One Day at a Time" in the morning, and was ready for recording in the afternoon.
-Her first song "Maa Tujhe Salaam" was recorded at home during the COVID-19 restrictions.
+Her first music video "Ka Nu Ka Pa Min Ṭawngṭaisak Rawh", a prayer song, was made in 2019 for which her father created her a YouTube channel.
+Her breakthrough song "Maa Tujhe Salaam" was recorded at home during the COVID-19 restrictions.
+By November 2020, she had amassed over 200,000 subscribers.

+Hnamte is studying at the Assam Rifles Public School in Lunglei, and her education is sponsored by the Assam Rifles.